-- Proceed to add extra data to other options of root field.
+- Proceed to add extra data to other options of the root field.

-For your convenience we display each field level in a separate table.
-So to add third level logic just select second level field as a parent one and perform the above mentioned steps.
-There is no limitation on levels of hierarchy that's why you can organize comprehensive form structure.
+For your convenience, we display each field level in a separate table.
+So to add third level logic just select second-level field as a parent one and perform the above-mentioned steps.
+There is no limitation on levels of hierarchy that's why you can organize a comprehensive form structure.

-Use breadcrumbs to get back to fields management page where you can preview how new built form is displayed for customers in user interface.
+Use breadcrumbs to get back to fields management page where you can preview how a new built form is displayed for customers in the user interface.

-Note: You can set several fields to be displayed at once dependent of specific value of previous field.
+Note: You can set several fields to be displayed at once dependent on a specific value of the previous field.

-Keep in mind that customers would be suggested to fill in dynamic form no matter which channel they use to submit request - self-service portal, support center widget, mobile interface or agent backend.
+Keep in mind that customers would be suggested to fill out dynamic form no matter which channel they use to submit a request - self-service portal, support center widget, mobile interface or agent backend.

 Triggers & Queues

 Conditional fields can be used to create automation rules.
-For instance you can assign ticket to a certain department based on customer response entered in a specific dependent input.
-Find detailed information how to automate your business workflow using triggers.
+For instance, you can assign a ticket to a certain department based on customer response entered in a specific dependent input.
+Find detailed information on how to automate your business workflow using triggers.

 You can also organize your own reports and queues based on selected dependent fields, set them as grouping or filtering options for easier ticket management.